stffrdhrn/qemu/README.md

 As qemu-litex targets a specific LiteX SoC it currently needs the configuration information from that SoC.

+From fresh install, you will need the following packages: sudo apt-get install flex bison autoconf libtool

 ### Building inside HDMI2USB-litex-firmware

  1) Follow ["getting started" instructions][1] for getting the gateware setup.